gmu-gd/motion20-fall/schedule/index.md

 ---

 ### October 20 &mdash; Week 9
-Logo reveals are short videos that can tell a lot about the brand.
-This week we will cover the main ideas of what logo reveals should accomplish and then create our own.
+We will take another look at title sequences and a few kinetic type videos.
+The main focus will be be reviewing the work for Project 3.

 #### Lessons
-* 8.1 Logo Reveals
+* 8.1: Title Sequences

 #### Starting
+* None

+#### Digital References
+* None

+---

+### October 27 &mdash; Week 10
+Come to class ready to work with your spookiest ideas.
+This week you will create a video in class and we will screen them all at the end.
+We will also cover the main ideas of what logo reveals should accomplish and then create our own.

+#### Lessons
+* 9.1: Logo Reveals

+#### Starting
+* In class video project
 * E8: Logo Reveal<!--[Logo Reveal]({{ site.baseurl }}/projects#e8)-->

 #### Digital References